merrx/Limesurvey-AuthOpenIDConnect/readme.md

 ## Disclaimer
 Original plugin by https://github.com/janmenzel

-update by olicha@worteks
+updated by olicha@worteks

 ## Updates
-added scope to the OpenIDConnectClient
+updated the compatibility in the config.xml file

 ## Install